fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.RemoteApp/v1.6.1/New-AzureRemoteAppTemplateImage.md

 ## PARAMETERS

 ### -ImageName
-Specifies the name of an azure_2 RemoteApp template image.
+Specifies the name of an Azure RemoteApp template image.

 ```yaml
 Type: String